viktorb1/messenger/README.md

-# Messanger
+# Messenger

-A messanger REST API written in Python using Django and Django Rest Framework
+A messenger REST API written in Python using Django and Django Rest Framework